jcwilson11/JCW.CPE551/README.md

 ## This repo will contain all related files and notes to CPE 551, a graduate course at Stevens Institute of Technology

+## COURSE DESCRIPTION
+This course presents tools, techniques, algorithms, and programming techniques using the Python programming language for data intensive applications and decision making.
+The course formally introduces techniques to: (i) gather, (ii) store, and (iii) process large volumes of data to make informed decisions.
+Such techniques find applicability in many engineering application areas, including communications systems, embedded systems, smart grids, robotics, Internet, and enterprise networks, or any network where information flows and alters decision making.

 ---

 ## My name is Joris, and I am a 3rd year computer engineering undergrad at Stevens